Updated Nov. 30, 2022

 COVID-19 vaccines have been thoroughly tested—just like all other vaccines.

-COVID-19 vaccines in use today have been issued emergency use authorizations by the FDA, and the Pfizer and Moderna vaccines, now marketed as Comirnaty and Spikevax, have received full FDA approval for certain age groups.
-Just like all other vaccines, they have gone through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
+COVID-19 vaccines in use today have gone through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
 Phase 1 and 2 trials cannot begin until the vaccines are thoroughly tested in the lab.
 After testing with smaller groups of people during Phases 1 and 2, Phase 3 trials begin with a larger group of people.
-Before the manufacturer can request an Emergency Use Authorization (EUA), all data collected must be reviewed by an independent data safety monitoring board to ensure the vaccine meets FDA criteria.
+All data collected must be reviewed by an independent data safety monitoring board to ensure the vaccine meets FDA criteria.
 This is followed by additional reviews by the FDA, CDC and other groups.

 Learn more